arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-3.md

 }
 ```

-The *something else* we are interested to do might be related to extra-computation characterizing monadic functions, and this could be interesting.
+The *something else* we are interested to do might be related to the extra-computation characterizing monadic functions, and this could be interesting.

 * It gives you the possibility to extend the very meaning of Function Application.
-You will soon see that with monadic function you will need a special `Apply` implementation that is able to apply functions to incompatible (monadic) value types.
+You will soon see that with monadic function you will need an `Apply` implementation able to work with type-incompatible functions.

 Do you start to see a pattern?
 Monads are all about separating some *effects* in a type, and then handling them during function application and function composition.
 Keep going: we are almost there.